3-MCPD

 3-MCPD (3-monochloropropane-1,2-diol or 3-chloropropane-1,2-diol) is an organic chemical compound with the formula HOCH_{2}CH(OH)CH_{2}Cl.
 It is a colorless liquid.
 The compound has attracted notoreity as the most common member of chemical food contaminants known as chloropropanols.
 It is suspected to be carcinogenic in humans.

 Accidental and intentional production

 3-MCPD, together with its isomer 2-MCPD, is thought to be produced when fat-containing foods are treated at high temperatures with hydrochloric acid.
-Such treatments are sometimes used to accelerate protein hydrolysis, making food more digestable.
+Such treatments are sometimes used to accelerate protein hydrolysis, making food more digestible.
 In such a treatment chloride is thought to react with the glycerol backbone of lipids to produce 3-MCPD and 2-MCPD.

 Chlorination of glycerol gives the 3-MCPD: